andrewbrereton/obsidian-to-ical-plugin/README.md

 This is to allow you to exclude completed tasks from being added to your calendar.
 It will also remove tasks from your calendar once they are marked as completed.

+### Ignore old tasks?

+Toggles on or off the functionality where you are able to exclude tasks whose dates are older than the value you specify.

+### How many days back to you want to keep old tasks?

+If `Ignore old tasks?` is true then you will be asked to set the age in days.
+Minimum value is 1 day.
+Maximum value is 3650 days (10 years).

 ### Save calendar to GitHub Gist?

 Enabling this will unlock the [Save calendar to GitHub Gist](README.md#save-calendar-to-gitHub-gist) settings.